 Right from the start, Asia were all about bombast.
 After all, what could be more over-the-top than a supergroup made up of prog veterans?

-Keyboardist Geoff Downes' kit was equally portentous, with something like 20 'boards arranged as a horizontal wall, forcing the erstwhile Buggle to run to and fro to play his parts.
+Keyboardist Geoff Downes' kit was equally portentous, with an incredible world record setting 28 'boards arranged as a horizontal wall, forcing the erstwhile Buggle to run to and fro to play his parts.

 Yet it's his solo on the rarely-seen strap-on Moog Liberation that earns his place on this list (you'll have to be patient - it doesn't get going until some eight minutes in).
 Joining guitarist Steve Howe and stand-in singer/bassist Greg Lake for a bit of synchronized bopping at the front of the stage, the solo is replete with pitchbends, portamento and much widdly.